digital marketing for small businesses

 So, anything you create, advertise, and sell to them must be on point and answer their pain points.
 Thus, they decide whether your business is relevant for spending money on your venue, products, and services.

 Since your website is up and running, you can start identifying your target audience through different marketing actions.
-First, you will be Google Analytics, then create your buyer persona, and always check your analytics to refine your target audience better.
+First, you will use Google Analytics, create your buyer persona, and always check your analytics to refine your target audience.

 4. Optimize Your Google My Business Presence